mastersaboffice/hrafn-annwn/README.md

   Operationalizing affect and its predictions; what would falsify it.

 - **Part V — Relational Science**
-  Rooms/threads, explicit imports, no centralized “memory soup”.
+  Rooms/threads, explicit imports, no centralized "memory soup".

 - **Part VI — Inconsistency Protocol**
   When state/testimony/behavior fight, how repair proceeds (with levers).